 Stop Profile: Stops the running profile, but leaves the setpoints and events at their current values when the profile stops.
-This allows you to stop a profile and continue chamber operations in manual mode without shutting down the chamber and causing a "hiccup" in operation.
+This allows you to stop a profile and continue running the chamber in manual mode.

 Stop Profile (All Off): Stops the running profile and turns all events off.
-The setpoints will remain at their current values when the profile stopped; however, all chamber systems stop.
-This allows you to immediately stop a profile and shut down the chamber with one entry.
+The setpoints will remain at their current values when the profile stops; however, the chamber will turn off.
+This allows you to immediately stop a profile and shut down the chamber with a single entry.